-e.
-Meetings
+4. DPC Meetings

-Meetings will be called when the need arises by either the Chairperson or upon request of at least two members of the committee or one-fourth of the entire faculty of the department.
+Meetings will be called when the need arises by either the Department Chair or upon request of at least two members of the committee or one-fourth of the entire faculty of the department.

 These meetings will be held in Anne Belk Hall.